lzim/mtl/blue/session08/s08_facilitator/README.md

      height = "175" width = "650">

 ### session 08. *Modeling to Learn* how to test a **dynamic hypothesis**

-**s08_facilitator:**
+1. **s08_facilitator:**
     - Facilitator SAY Guide - Learning objectives and exercises for session 08
-- Facilitator pre/post checklist for session 08
+    - Facilitator SAY Guide Checklist - Learning objectives and exercises for session 08 in a checklist
-- Pre/post emails for session 08 (.html and .md)